MicrosoftDocs/visualstudio-docs/docs/rtvs/code-editing.md

 # Editing R code in Visual Studio

-The R Tools for Visual Studio tailors the Visual Studio editing experience specifically for R, while retaining all the features and the ability to use extensions.
-(For example, if you prefer vim key bindings, you can install the free [VsVim extension](https://visualstudiogallery.msdn.microsoft.com/59ca71b3-a4a3-46ca-8fe1-0e90e3f79329) from the Visual Studio gallery.)
+R Tools for Visual Studio (RTVS) tailors the Visual Studio editing experience specifically for R, while retaining all the features and the ability to use extensions.
+(For example, if you prefer VIM key bindings, you can install the free [VsVim extension](https://visualstudiogallery.msdn.microsoft.com/59ca71b3-a4a3-46ca-8fe1-0e90e3f79329) from the Visual Studio gallery.)

-**Syntax highlighting** makes it easy to distinguish between different token types in your code.
-Strings, comments, and keywords are all visually distinct in the editor.
-We even highlight and enable clickable hyperlinks in comments, to make it easy to embed references in the comments to your R code.
+In this topic:

+Also see the topics on [IntelliSense](code-intellisense.md), [code navigation](code-navigation.md), and [code snippets](code-snippets.md).

+## Syntax highlighting

+In addition to coloring different parts of your code, such as strings, comments, and keywords, RTVS also highlights and enables links in comments:

 ![](media/syntax-colors-example.png)

-Visual Studio supports *themes* that let you switch between a set of predefined themes (e.g., Blue, Dark, and Light) as well as making it easy for you to define custom colors for R syntax elements through Visual Studio's extensive customization features.
+Visual Studio also supports *themes* that let you switch between a set of predefined themes (e.g., Blue, Dark, and Light) as well as making it easy for you to define custom colors for R syntax elements through Visual Studio's extensive customization features.